Pre-Operative Instructions for Conscious Sedation (Children)

 - We use local anesthetic to numb your child’s mouth during various procedures, which is why they may have a tendency to chew or bite the inside of their cheeks, tongue, and lips.
 They ay also want to scratch their face, however you should watch them closely to prevent injury.

-Don’t hesitate to call our office right away if you have any questions or concerns.
+Don’t hesitate to call our dental office right away if you have any questions or concerns.